UnisonUI/UnisonUI/README.md

 RestUI is intended to be a centralised UI for all your **Swagger**/**OpenApi spec** files.

-RestUI is an autonomous server, which discover your services and **OpenApi spec** files for you.
+RestUI is an autonomous server, which discovers your services and **OpenApi spec** files for you.

 Currently, RestUI can discover services through `Docker`, `Kubernetes`, `Git`/`Github`